eriksturesson/EventLandingPages/README.md

 1. A: Create a Firebase Project

    -  Create your firebase project at firebase.com
    -  Follow Firebase's own steps for deploying and setting up your project.
 Use `firebase init`.
 Install, when asked all these: `emulators`, `cloud functions`, `realtime database`, `storage` and `hosting`.
-Don't remove the `databaseRules` nor `firebase`.json.
+Don't overwrite the `database.rules.json` nor `firebase.json` when asked during the installation (we set that up for you!).
    -  Create a file `firebaseConfig.ts` and copy paste your `firebaseConfig` from firebase and export the variable firebaseConfig.
-Put it here: `src\components\utilsAndInterfaces\firebaseConfig.ts`.
+Put it here: `src\components\utils\firebaseConfig.ts`.
 You find your firebaseConfig in the firebase console --> firebase settings --> General

    B: Copy our database and storage rules from the root-folder `config`.